anvilistas/anvil-extras/docs/guides/modules/serialisation.rst

    schema = datatable_schema("books")

-To serialise a row from the books table, create an instance of the Schema class and call its `dump` method:
+To serialise a row from the books table, call the schema's `dump` method:

 .. code-block:: python